qqap/towel/readme.txt

 - git + libcurl, possibly using the nix package manager
 - ohmyzsh + p10k + zshautosuggestions + unixorn/fzf-zsh-plugin
 - replace busybox with ls.c, and other coreutils + iproute2
-- caddy server, ollama, and other deployments
+- caddy server, ollama, tailscale and other deployments